Learn how to ship impactful customer journeys with Builder

 It is important to note that the timer, I/O, check, and close queues are all part of libuv.
 The two microtask queues, however, are not part of libuv.
 Nevertheless, they are still part of the Node runtime and play an important role in the order of execution of callbacks.
 Speaking of which, let's understand that next.

-The arrowheads are already a giveaway, but it's easy to get confused.
+The arrowheads are already a giveaway, but it's easy to get confused as the event loop executes callbacks in a specific order.
 Let me explain the priority order of the queues.
 First, know that all user-written synchronous JavaScript code takes priority over async code that the runtime would like to execute.
 This means that only after the call stack is empty does the event loop come into play.

-Within the event loop, the sequence of execution follows certain rules.
-There are quite a few rules to wrap your head around, so let's go over them one at a time:
+Within the event loop, each phase executes callbacks scheduled for that particular queue but there are quite a few rules to wrap your head around, so let's go over them one at a time:

 1. Any callbacks in the microtask queue are executed.
 First, tasks in the nextTick queue and only then tasks in the promise queue.

-2. All callbacks within the timer queue are executed.
+2. All callbacks within the timer queue are executed (timers phase).
+These represent expired timer callbacks that are now ready to be processed.

 3. Callbacks in the microtask queue (if present) are executed after every callback in the timer queue.
 First, tasks in the nextTick queue, and then tasks in the promise queue.

-4. All callbacks within the I/O queue are executed.
+4. All callbacks within the I/O queue are executed (I/O phase).

 5. Callbacks in the microtask queues (if present) are executed, starting with nextTickQueue and then Promise queue.

-6. All callbacks in the check queue are executed.
+6. All callbacks in the check queue are executed (check phase).

 7. Callbacks in the microtask queues (if present) are executed after every callback in the check queue.
 First, tasks in the nextTick queue, and then tasks in the promise queue.

-8. All callbacks in the close queue are executed.
+8. All callbacks in the close queue are executed (close callbacks phase).

 9. For one final time in the same loop, the microtask queues are executed.
 First, tasks in the nextTick queue, and then tasks in the promise queue.